mosaic-Wlab/mosaic-Wlab.github.io/index.md

 # Mosaic's Lab Website

-We are an interdisciplinary team - a scientific mosaic - driven by curiosity to answer critical questions of translational value in reproductive and perinatal genetics.
-By integrating computational biology with large-scale data, we aim to transform reproductive medicine and advance molecular diagnostics of pregnancy loss and perinatal outcomes.
-We are based at the Wallenberg Laboratory, Institute of Medicine at the University of Gothenburg.
+We are an interdisciplinary team, a scientific mosaic, driven by curiosity to answer critical questions in reproductive and perinatal medicine.
+By integrating computational biology with large-scale genetic and registry data, we aim to understand the mechanisms behind pregnancy loss and other pregnancy and neonatal outcomes.
+With a translational angle, our ultimate goal is to transform reproductive genetics and advance molecular diagnostics.
+We believe in collaborative work and open science to move our collective knowledge forward.
+We are based at the Wallenberg Laboratory, Institute of Medicine, University of Gothenburg.

 {% include section.html %}